csci479/csci479.github.io/archive/18/resources/writingtips.md

   - _COHERENCE:_ In a coherent passage, choose subjects that refer to a consistent set of related concepts.
   - _PARALLEL STRUCTURE:_ order your text so your reader can easily see how related concepts are different and how they are similar
   - _ABSTRACT:_ In an abstract (or overview), don’t enumerate a list of topics covered; instead, convey the essential information found in your paper.

-### Writing Checklist

-A successful document...
-- Uses terminology—including abbreviations and acronyms—consistently.
-- Avoids ambiguous pronouns (an 'it' that is not clear)
-- Uses active voice
-- Avoids long, complex sentences in favor of short, clearer sentences.
-- Uses bullet and numbered lists appropriately
-- Focuses each paragraph on a single topic
-- States key points at the start of each document
-- Identifies a target audience and caters definitions/explanations to that audience
-- Avoids idioms
-- States the document's scope, goals, and prerequisite knowledge
-- Breaks long topics into appropriate sections
-- Uses captioned, well-designed images to focus reader attention